Scoring High in the COMPASS Math Test

 - and take remedial measures to avoid future issues in the students' academic progress.

-Math COMPASS Test - The Test Topics, the Questions, and the Test Duration
+Math COMPASS Test - Topics, Questions and Duration

-Like the other COMPASS tests, the Math COMPASS test is conducted both as a placement test and as a diagnostic test.
-There are five placement mathematics tests, and each contains multiple-choice questions.
-The diagnostic math tests are 15 in number, and there are seven of these in the pre-algebra areas and eight in number in the algebra areas.
+Like the other COMPASS sections, the Math subtest is conducted both as a placement test and as a diagnostic test.
+There are five placement Mathematics tests, and each contains multiple-choice questions.
+The diagnostic Math tests are 15 in number, and there are seven of these in the pre-algebra areas and eight in number in the algebra areas.

 The five placement tests include questions that evaluate the following: